A comprehensive list of eligible and ineligible expenses

 Scientology "audits" - Amounts paid to the Church of Scientology for "audits" do not qualify as expenses for medical care.

-Sexual counseling - Expenses for counseling regarding sexual inadequacy or incompatibility are reimbursable if the counseling is provided to a husband and/or wife by a psychiatrist.
+Sexual counseling - Expenses for counseling regarding sexual inadequacy or incompatibility are reimbursable if the counseling is provided to a husband and/or wife.

 Shipping charges - Shipping charges incurred when paying for an eligible expense are reimbursable.

-Shower chair - Expenses incurred for the purchase of a shower chair are reimbursable when accompanied by a physician's diagnosis letter.
+Shower chair - Expenses incurred for the purchase of a shower chair are reimbursable when accompanied by a medical diagnosis.

-Sleep aids and sedatives - (starting 1/1/2011, will require a doctor's prescription for reimbursement); see Over-the-counter medications
+Sleep aids and sedatives - (Effective January 1, 2020, a doctor's prescription for reimbursement is no longer needed); see Over-the-counter medications.

 Smoking cessation drugs and programs - The cost of drugs to stop smoking for the improvement of general health are reimbursable.
 This includes nicotine patches and gum.